Polarization-dependent excitons and plasmon activity in nodal-line semimetal ZrSiS: Results and discussion

 Figure~\ref{fig:gw_bands} displays the band structure of ZrSiS calculated at the DFT and $G_0W_0$ levels.
-The DFT band structure exhibits the interesting features pointed out by Schoop \textit{et al.} \cite{Schoop-16}: lifting of degeneracy of the expected Dirac points, along $\Gamma - X/(\nu,0,0)$, $\Gamma-M/(\nu,\nu,0)$ and $Z-A/\left(\nu,\nu,\frac 12\right)$, existence of Dirac-like crossings points around $-$0.7 eV below the Fermi energy at $X\left(\frac 12,0,0\right)$ and $-$0.5 eV at $R\left(\frac 12, 0, \frac 12\right)$, and linearity of the bands below and above the gap.
-The node along $\Gamma - X$ lies on the Fermi energy, and SOC slightly gaps it by 39~meV; gaps with similar amplitudes appear along $\Gamma-M$ (43~meV) and along $Z - A$ (41~meV).
-As a consequence, the electron (and hole) effective masses are different from, but close to, zero at these points, as shown in the Supplement, Table S1.
-The symmetric topology of the bands near the gap causes electrons and holes to have similar masses, except in the transversal $[001]$ direction; this effect is due to the inherent anisotropy of the ZrSiS crystal structure.
+The DFT band structure, shown as dashed lines, exhibits the interesting features first pointed out by Schoop \textit{et al.} \cite{Schoop-16} and experimentally demonstrated almost simultaneously \cite{Neupane-16}.
+First is the lifting of degeneracy of the expected Dirac points, along the $\Gamma$-$X/(\nu,0,0)$, $\Gamma$-$M/(\nu,\nu,0)$ and $Z$-$A/\left(\nu,\nu,\frac 12\right)$ symmetry lines.
+The node along $\Gamma$-$X$ lies on the Fermi energy, and SOC slightly gaps it by 39 meV; gaps with similar amplitudes appear at the other nodes, namely 43 meV along $\Gamma$-$M$ and 41 along $Z$-$A$.
+As a consequence of the gap opening, the electron (and hole) effective masses are different from, but close to, zero at these notable points, as shown in Table 1.
+The symmetric topology of the topmost valence band compared to the bottommost conduction band causes electrons and holes to have similar masses, except in the transversal $[001]$ direction; this effect is due to the inherent anisotropy of the ZrSiS crystal structure.
 Note that electrons and holes are heavier along the transversal directions, significantly for points 1 and 3.
 Nearly zero effective masses are common to other topological insulators \cite{Narayanan-15}; besides, significant effective mass anisotropy has been identified around the nodal line of ZrSiS \cite{Pezzini-18}.
 In any case, comparison with experimental data for effective masses is not straightforward, since these are usually indirectly estimated.
-Hu \textit{et al.} \cite{Hu-17} estimate $m^*$ as 0.025$m_0$ to $0.068m_0$ for ZrSiS from de Haas-van Alphen oscillations for a range of temperatures and magnetic fields.
-Pezzini \textit{et al.} estimate $m^*$ to be larger than $1.0m_0$, with values increasing with the magnetic field strength, along given orbits within the nodal line of ZrSiS \cite{Pezzini-18}.
+Hu \textit{et al.} \cite{Hu-17} estimate $m^*$ as 0.025$m_0$ to $0.068m_0$ for ZrSiS from de Haas-van Alphen oscillations for a range of temperatures and magnetic field.
+Pezzini \textit{et al.} estimate $m^*$ to be larger than $1.0m_e$, with actual values increasing with the magnetic field strength, along given orbits within the nodal line of ZrSiS \cite{Pezzini-18}.
 These citations cannot be regarded as strong evidences supporting our results, but just as signs that the effective masses of ZrSiS near the gap may be small, as also very anisotropic.